Georgina Hale: Film

 In 1971, Hale made her film debut as Betsy Balcombe in the historical drama Eagle in a Cage.
 Roger Greenspun of The New York Times noted that, at age 24, Hale displayed "a kind of mature intensity that argues for at least 30 years' experience on the stage".

 Hale appeared as Alma Mahler in Ken Russell's Mahler (1974), opposite Robert Powell as Gustav Mahler.
-Her performance was called "excellent" by both Time Out and Radio Times, and earned her the 1975 BAFTA Award for Most Promising Newcomer to Leading Film Roles.
+Her performance earned her the 1975 BAFTA Award for Most Promising Newcomer to Leading Film Roles.
 Stephen Farber of Film Comment wrote:

 Georgina Hale gives an electric performance as Alma.
 She is touchingly vulnerable in all the flashback sequences, while in the scenes on the train she presents a completely different side of Alma’s character-a supremely bitter, savagely sarcastic shrew.
 Alma’s imperious, ice-cold facade is the mask she has chiseled to conceal her frustration and disappointment over the stifling of her creative potential.
 The tension is palpable: We can feel the anger and pain seething beneath her sardonic exterior.

 Hale also made appearances in a number of Russell's other films, with roles in The Devils (1971), The Boy Friend (1971), Lisztomania (1975), Valentino (1977), and Treasure Island (1995).
 Russell later referred to Hale as "an actress of such sensitivity that she can make the hair rise on your arms".

 Hale played a supporting role in the romantic drama The World is Full of Married Men (1979), based on the novel of the same name by Jackie Collins.
 Variety noted that Hale was "effective as a laconic wife who's come to terms with the sexcess scene".

 Hale had a small role in the film The Watcher in the Woods (1980), starring Bette Davis.
 Hale took the role of the younger version of Davis' character largely because of her admiration for Davis.

 Her other film appearances included supporting roles in Butley (1974), Sweeney 2 (1978), McVicar (1980), Castaway (1986), Preaching to the Perverted (1997), Mrs Palfrey at the Claremont (2005), and Cockneys vs Zombies (2011).